-The effect of trade-off coefficient $\lambda$ in \eqref{eq3}~is to control the strength of distance loss function.
-When the value of $\lambda$ is too large, the supervising signal from the large pre-trained model may overtake the direct supervision of ground truth labels, thus leading to a sub-optimal result.
-However, a small value of $\lambda$ is also unfavorable because of insufficient utilization of the semantic information in the text embeddings.
-As shown in \tabref{tab_lambda}, $\lambda=0.3$ persistently obtain the optimal performance for both convolutional neural network and vision transformer model.
+The effect of trade-off coefficient $\lambda$ is to control the strength of the alignment loss in Eq.~\ref{eq_all_loss}.
+A small value of $\lambda$ is unfavorable because of insufficient utilization of the semantic information in the text embeddings.
+When the value of $\lambda$ is too large, the supervising signal from the image descriptions may overtake the supervision of ground truth labels, thus leading to a sub-optimal result.
+By fixing the value of $\tau=0.2$, we find that, for both ResNet-50 and DeiT-Base, the model performance continuously grows as the value of $\lambda$ increases from 0 on the ImageNet-1k dataset.
+As shown in Figure~\ref{fig_hp_ana}~(a) and (b), both models obtain the highest accuracy when $\lambda=9$.
+The model performance starts to decrease as $\lambda$ is greater than 9.

-The temperature hyper-parameter $\tau$ in \eqref{eq3}~controls the dispersion degree of the distribution of image representations in the feature space.
-If $\tau$ is too large, the logits distribution of $f_i^{text~\top}\cdot\mathbf{W} f_i^{img}$ will become smooth, and consequently the alignment between description embeddings and image representations degenerates.
-On the contrary, a small value of $\tau$ leads to better cross-modality alignment, but image representations learned by the vision model might instead be pushed towards classification boundaries.
-This is harmful to the classification performance.
-As is shown in \tabref{tab_tau}, $\tau=0.5$ is the best choice for both CNN and ViT architecture.
+The temperature hyper-parameter $\tau$ in Eq.~\ref{eq_dist}~controls the dispersion degree of the distribution of image representations $f_{i,s}^{img}$ in the feature space.
+With $\lambda$ fixed at 9, we discover that $\tau$ does not have a significant impact on model performance over a relatively wide range of values.
+As illustrated in Figure~\ref{fig_hp_ana}~(c) and (d), ResNet-50 and DeiT-Base consistently achieve the best performance when $\tau=0.1$ and $\tau=0.2$ on ImageNet-1k dataset.